 Table 4.8 in Annex 2 presents a set of figures related to aggregate annual expenditure in social benefits and revenue from taxes and social insurance contributions.
 Results for aggregate expenditures on benefits follow the same pattern as number of recipients of the benefits.
-The under-estimation of amounts of simulated family benefits in comparison with external benchmark is fairly the same as in previous table, which deals with number of recipients.
+The under-estimation of amounts of simulated child birth grant and child benefit in comparison with external benchmark is fairly the same as in previous table, which deals with number of recipients.
+Aggregate amounts of simulated parental allowance match well the external statistics.
 The overestimation of aggregate amount of material need benefits is similar to the overestimation of recipients of the benefit.
 This is consistent with non-take up of benefits in the case of entitlement to small amounts.
 The overestimation is severely distinctive in comparison with the original data, which is consistent with underreporting of this type of income in survey data.
 Finally, the aggregate amount of unemployment benefit is significantly underestimated compared to data provided by Social Security Agency.
 In case of this benefit, there isn't available information about number of recipients.
-The discrepancy changes over years, as EUROMOD does not take into account changes in employment/unemployment between income year of the input dataset and the policy year being simulated.
-The simulated aggregate amount of unemployment benefits is also lower than the aggregate amount in original data.
+The simulated aggregate amount of unemployment benefits is also slightly lower than the aggregate amount in original data.
 One explanation of the discrepancy in comparison to external data could be underreporting of this income (unemployment benefit is only short-term and lasts at most 6 months) or missing information about working history in the survey data.

 The second part of table 4.8 shows simulated aggregate amounts of personal income tax, social and health insurance contributions by type of payer.
 Comparison with the original data is missing, as these variables are not included in SILC.
 Simulated personal income tax is underestimated compared to the external statistics in all years.
-Aggregate amounts of employee and employer social contributions are approximately by 15 % higher than the one obtained from external data.
-The largest overestimation is observed in the case of self-employment contributions, which might, on the one hand, reflect the overrepresentation of self-employment income recipients in SK SILC 2014 compared to the official statistics; and , on the other hand, might have to do with the assumption that every self-employed pays at least the minimum contribution.
+Aggregate amounts of employee and employer social contributions are approximately 11% to 18 % higher than the one obtained from external data in 2014.
+The largest overestimation is observed in the case of selfemployment contributions, which might, on the one hand, reflect the overrepresentation of selfemployment income recipients in SK SILC 2015 compared to the official statistics; and, on the other hand, might have to do with the assumption that every self-employed pays at least the minimum contribution.
 According to information from the Social Security Agency and tax returns, many self-employed do not pay social insurance contributions at all.
 It's not clear what the source of the discrepancy in case of employee and employer social contributions is.
 One possibility is the overestimation of aggregate employment income.
 Another explanation could be misreporting of employment income in the data or underreporting of employment income to tax authorities.
-Simulated credited health insurance contributions are relatively well represented in EUROMOD.
-On the other hand, voluntary health insurance contributions are under-simulated by around 35 percentage points.
+Simulated credited health insurance contributions are slightly underestimated in EUROMOD.
+On the other hand, voluntary health insurance contributions are under-simulated by around 44 percentage points in 2014.
 The discrepancy could be due to oversimulated material needs benefit because simulated material needs benefit enters the condition of eligibility.
 Recipients of material needs benefit are not obliged to pay "voluntary" health insurance contributions.